 Find Steam on the list and click it.
 Then click Uninstall/Change and confirm you wish to uninstall Steam.
 When Steam has finished uninstalling, restart your computer.

-No go to the Steam website and download the Steam installer to reinstall Steam.
-Open the installer on your computer, and follow the onscreen prompts.
+No go to the Steam website and download the latest Steam installer to reinstall Steam.
+Open the Steam client installer on your computer, and follow the onscreen prompts.
 To access your saved game data once you have reinstalled Steam, copy the “steamapps” folder in “My Documents” back into the Steam folder (replacing the folder of the same name) once Steam is fully installed.

 If the Steam files became corrupt in such a way that the repair could not fix them, reinstalling Steam should have fixed the error.
 If it didn’t, continue to the next method.